Pneumonia - Symptoms, Types, Causes and Treatment

 - Bluish lips and nailbeds due to oxygen deficiency in the blood

-Symptoms of Viral Pneumonia
+Viral Pneumonia Symptoms

 - Dry cough or a cough producing clear mucus